githubteacher/developers-july-30-2015/bios/cjlems-bio.md

 ### cjlemsBio

-- Lives in Denver, CO
+- Lives in Littleton, CO
 - Likes Hiking
 - is a noob

+#Correct syntax
+@rakshassa Noob.